XavRsl/simple-php-git-deploy/README.md

 ## Usage

  * Configure the script and put it somewhere that's accessible from the Internet.
-The preferred way to configure it is to use `deploy-config.php` file.
+The preferred way to configure it is to use `exampleproject-config.php` file.
-   Rename `deploy-config.example.php` to `deploy-config.php` and edit the configuration options there.
+   Rename `exampleproject-config.php` to `myproject-config.php` and edit the configuration options there.
 That way, you won't have to edit the configuration again if you download the new version of `deploy.php`.
  * Configure your git repository to call this script when the code is updated.